wp-plugins/wp-mobile-detect/readme.txt

 WP Mobile detect gives you the ability to wrap that infographic in a [notdevice][/notdevice] shortcode so at the server level WordPress will decide to show that content only if the user is NOT on a phone or tablet.
 Alternatively you can wrap a link and corresponding text to that info graphic in a [device][/device] shortcode as a way for the visitor to consume that content if they so choose.

-This plugin is based on the PHP Mobile Detect class
+This plugin is based on the <a href="http://code.google.com/p/php-mobile-detect/" target="_blank">PHP Mobile Detect class</a>

 == Installation ==